 Situated some 100 miles (160 km) north-northeast of Norfolk, Virginia, Wallops has launched more than 16,000 rockets since 1945 when WFF was founded.
 Much of the work performed by these launch vehicles involves the study of heliophysics, astrophysics, planetary physics, technology development, and education-related missions for GSFC.

-Wallops additionally is used as a site from which scientific balloons used for for astrophysics, technology development, and educational programs also are lofted from.
-The Facility is also the site of testing of unmanned aerial systems, small satellites (smallsats), Operationally Responsive Space (ORS) missions for the Department of Defense (DoD), and commercial Antares launches by Dulles, Virginia-based Orbital ATK.
+Wallops is also utilized to launch scientific balloons for astrophysics, technology development, and educational programs.
+The Facility is also the site of testing of unmanned aerial systems, small satellites, Operationally Responsive Space missions for the Department of Defense, and commercial Antares launches by Dulles, Virginia-based Orbital ATK.

 The Wallops Main Base includes an airport with three runways for conducting experimental aircraft (two FAA-certified runways as well as an experimental unmanned aerial vehicle runway).
 The WFF Research Airport is located at the Facility’s main site.
 The prerequisite crash and rescue facilities are also located on site.

 The Wallops launch range is the only commercially-accessible facility with access to the Mid-Atlantic Test Range (MARS) warning area.
 The Facility’s local restricted area connects the launch range with the offshore warning area, offering virtually unrestricted airspace.
 Wallops personnel also can coordinate additional open airspace and surface area with the Federal Aviation Administration (FAA) and the U.S. Navy’s Fleet Air Control and Surveillance Facility to support missions.